forceston/discord-mass-dm/README.md

 prefix: +dm

-WARNIGN!
+WARNING!
 You and your bot can get disabled if you use this too much.
-Be aware of the consequences of your actions and use this server mass dm cautionly.
+Be aware of the consequences of your actions and use this server mass dm cautiously.